 - Have ready clean plastic or glass containers and lids.

 - Peel and pit peaches.
 Finely chop or pulse fruit in a food processor until diced.
-Measure exactly 3 cups prepared peaches into large bowl.
-Add sugar and lemon juice; mix well.
-Let mixture stand for 10 min., stirring occasionally.
+Measure exactly 3 cups of diced peaches into a large bowl (You can eat any extra diced peaches leftover after measuring 3 cups.)

-- Once 24 hours has passed you may store it in the refrigerator for up to 3 weeks or freeze for up to 1 year.
+- Store jam in the refrigerator for up to 3 weeks or freeze for up to 1 year.

 Have you tried this recipe?!